Overview

 Resources

-The first-line approach recommended for people with depressive disorders is often cognitive behavioral therapy (CBT).
-While this type of therapy can be effective, it may not be easily available for individuals balancing busy schedules or experiencing symptoms that make it challenging to leave the house.
+The first-line approach recommended for people with other specified depressive disorders is often cognitive behavioral therapy (CBT).
+While this type of therapy can be effective for depression, it may not be easily available for individuals balancing busy schedules or experiencing depression symptoms that make it challenging to leave the house.

-Online CBT, which is provided by many therapists through platforms like BetterHelp, enables clients to attend therapy sessions from the comfort of home.
-Research suggests that online CBT may effectively address both depression and anxiety, though in-person care may be recommended in cases of severe depression.
+Online CBT, which is provided by many therapists through platforms like BetterHelp, enables clients with other specified depressive disorder to attend therapy sessions from the comfort of home.
+Research suggests that online CBT may effectively address both depression and anxiety, though in-person care may be recommended in cases of severe depression or depressive disorders.

-There are a wide variety of additional resources available to help individuals manage or address depressive symptoms, including the following:
+There are a wide variety of additional resources available to help individuals manage or address other specified depression disorder symptoms, including the following:

 • ADAA Online Support Group.
 The Anxiety and Depression Association of America (ADAA) provides free online support communities for anxiety and depression (in English and Spanish), post-traumatic stress disorder (PTSD), and major depressive disorder.